Variations of the Runabout Interior

 Finally, we get an impression of the door that leads to the aft section of the runabout.
 This one is similar to the lateral door and has X-shaped struts as well.
 It can be found in the middle behind the transporter platform.
 Behind Dax in her chair, at the port side, we can make out a rectangular black frame on the side wall of the transporter console.
 This space is still empty.
 Later in the series a deepening to store phasers and ultimately a small replicator can be found in this place.

-two different runabouts: O'Brien and Sisko are on the Ganges, Kira and Tahna Los on the Yangtzee Kiang.
+When the runabout appears for the second time, some small changes have already taken place.
+In this episode there are two different runabouts: O'Brien and Sisko are on the Ganges, Kira and Tahna Los on the Yangtzee Kiang.
 The only small difference between the interiors of the two vessels can be found in the lighting of the side doors.
 On the Yangtzee Kiang, the X-shaped reinforcements are not lighted, as its was the case already in "Emissary".
 On the Ganges the struts are illuminated for the first time.
 Furthermore, between the two big cockpit windows there is a hidden console that can be moved up.
 A red button serves to launch the bomb.
 The console, however, was visible already in "Emissary".